• Home

 • Currently enrolled in a program or coursework that qualifies a candidate for entrance to the RS/REHS exam

-• In junior or senior year of college (completed at least 60 academic credits) in Fall 2024 (Awarded scholarships go directly to the school.)
+• In junior or senior year of college (completed at least 60 academic credits) in fall 2026 (Awarded scholarships go directly to the school.)

 • Intend to pursue a career in environmental health within the US, US territories or freely associated states